 We love how easy it is to access everything in this pack.
 Getting to your laptop is simple because it's in its own zippered compartment.
 Therefore you don't have to rifle through your stuff to get to it.
 The larger storage compartment opens from the top and offers a wide access point, making it easy to see and grab things quickly.
 Even though this doesn't zip all the way down the side, it's relatively simple to get to things.

-The organizational compartment is thoughtfully constructed.
+The organizational compartment is thoughtfully made.
 The top part of it has pockets to place keys, a cell phone, or item that you might grab quickly.
-You can zip the entire pocket down the length of the pack to better access your things, including what might be stored in the mesh and zippered pockets inside.
+You can zip the entire pocket down the length of the pack to better access your things, including what might store in the mesh and zippered pockets inside.

 Another cool feature is the "ejector handle" in the laptop compartment.
 You pull this up and the harness integrated into the pocket pulls up the laptop for easy access.
 Though this is a cool feature, we rarely used it.

-The exterior fabric is constructed of the same ultra-durable material used on The North Face's haul bags that are designed to be scraped up cliffs.
+The exterior fabric is the same ultra-durable material used on The North Face's haul bags that are designed to drag up cliffs.
 While this material is waterproof, water still gets into zippers and seams, causing leakage in super wet weather and during our shower tests.

-Retailing for $129, its price tag is about average.
+The price tag on this pack is a bit high.
 It offers great performance for its function and isn't the most expensive out there.
-We'd say it's of good value.
+We'd say it's of pretty good value.
 Also, the super durable fabric seems like it will last for many years to come.

-The North Face Kaban has just been released by the North Face.
-It stands out for its ultra durable protection with an independent computer pocket.
+The North Face Kaban stands out for its ultra-durable protection with an independent computer pocket.
 It's super easy to use and offers ample storage.
 It lacks versatility because it doesn't distribute weight as well as other options, nor is it the most breathable.
 However, it's a great backpack for going to and from school or work, and we also like its style!